-(a) Collateral against loans and advances
+- (ii) Credit risk (continued) - (a) Collateral against loans and advances

 The Company holds collateral against loans and advances to customers in the form of mortgage interests over property, other registered securities over assets and guarantees.
 The estimate of fair value is based on a present value of the collateral using a 1 year recovery period minus 10% realisation expenses.
-Collateral usually is not held against investment securities, and no such collateral was held at December 31, 2022.
+Collateral usually is not held against investment securities, and no such collateral was held at December 31, 2023.